 If you find the name, look at what is covered.
-If they are a different topic, then you can still use the name without any problem, as there is no brand confusion.
+If they are a different topic, then you can still use it without any problem, as there is no brand confusion.

 For example, my husband wanted to run the site StumpjumperDesigns.
 He searched and found that the name Stumpjumper was trademarked.
 However, it was for bikes and parts.
 His website is woodworking.
-Since they are different topics, he was able to use the name without any problem.
+Since they are different topics, he was able to use it without any problem.

 If you are unsure, reach out to an attorney to ask.
 I am not one, and this is not to be construed as legal advice.
 It is up to you to know for sure if you can legally use a name or not.